 Globally, all the design solutions should answer one question – why?
 World-famous expert in leadership Simon Sinek says: People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe.
 That’s what makes products and services consistent and inspiring.
-All the decisions we make should start with “Why,” which will form how to talk to the user whatever is the source of communication.
-Whatever is a connection point with the brand, you should be sure what communicates with you.
+All the decisions we make should start with “Why,” which will form how to talk to the user, whatever is the source of communication.
+Whatever is the connection point with the brand, you should be sure of what communicates with you.
 That builds the feeling of trust and makes the brand stronger, and that is where beauty helps make the user experience more solid and helpful.

 Here’s a bunch of articles to dive deeper into the theme of usability and user experience design.